Sam-Metz/Coursera_Case_Study/README.md

    * Users burn the most calories at 7PM each day.
 I would recommend that we market to working professionals with this time frame in mind.
 We should also create a watch that fits a professional dress code to accommodate these users.
 * How far do users go per day?
    * ![Distance Range Graph](Distance_Per_Day_Chart.png)
    * Most users fall between 0-9 Km per day.
-We should also design a watch that is user friendly for runners and walkers and has an effective mileage tracker.
+We should design a watch that is user friendly for runners and walkers and has an effective mileage tracker.
 * How much sleep do the users get per night?
    * ![Sleep Viz](Sleep_Viz.png)
    * Most users get between 5-9 hours of sleep per night.
 23/30 users wore their watch to bed in this dataset.
 Bellabeat should have a sleep tracking feature and market this feature to their users.